 Ekuja Safari gives you the opportunity for hunting Caracal almost any date of the year.
 Year round, we offer hunts for awesome Trophy Caracal.
 This is not an easy hunt…most hunters will never see a Caracal during the day, so we will mostly spotlight them at night.

-The Caracal is a fairly small creature with attributes similar to the North American Bobcat.
-He is built slightly larger than his cousin the Serval.
-The fur of a Caracal ranges from light red to a darkish brick red.
-His short tail is very noticeable and he sports distinctive tufts on the end of his ears.
+The caracal is a relatively small lynx-like creature a bit like North America’s bobcat.
+He is stockier than his close cousin the serval and his fur varies from light red to a rather dark brick red.
+He is characterized by a rather short tail and prominent, distinct tufts on the ends of his ears.

 By keeping the Caracal numbers in check the hunter inadvertently re leaves the pressure on all small game animals that inhabit the territory.